AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

-.. method:: RoadRunner.getL0Matrix()
-   :module: roadrunner

-   Returns the L0 matrix for the current model.
-The L0 matrix is an (m-r) by r matrix that expresses the dependent reaction rates in terms of the indepdent rates. m is the number of floating species and r is the rank of the stoichiometry matrix.

-   :rtype: numpy.ndarray

-.. method:: RoadRunner.getLinkMatrix()
-   :module: roadrunner

-   Returns the full link matrix, L for the current model.
-The Link matrix is an m by r matrix where m is the number of floating species and r the rank of the stichiometric matrix, N.

-   :rtype: numpy.ndarray

-.. method:: RoadRunner.getNrMatrix()
-   :module: roadrunner

-   Returns the reduced stoichiometry matrix, :math:`N_R`, which wil have only r rows where r is the rank of the full stoichiometry matrix.
-The matrix will be reordered such that the rows of :math:`N_R` are independent.

-   :rtype: numpy.ndarray

 .. staticmethod:: RoadRunner.getParamPromotedSBML(*args)
    :module: roadrunner

-   Takes an sbml document (in textual form) and changes all of the local parameters to be global parameters.
+   Takes an SBML document (in textual form) and changes all of the local parameters to be global parameters.

-   :param str sbml: the contents of an sbml document
+   :param str SBML: the contents of an SBML document
    :rtype: str

-.. method:: RoadRunner.getReducedJacobian()
-   :module: roadrunner

-   Returns the *reduced* Jacobian for the independent species.
-This matrix will be non-singular for models that include moiety-concerved cycles.

-   :rtype: numpy.ndarray

-.. method:: RoadRunner.getReorderedStoichiometryMatrix()
-   :module: roadrunner

-   Returns the reordered stoichiometry matrix where the tops rows represent the independent species of which there will be rank (N) and the bottom rows the dependent species.

-   :rtype: numpy.ndarray

 .. method:: RoadRunner.getCurrentSBML()
    :module: roadrunner

-   Returns the current state of the model in the form of an sbml string.
+   Returns the current state of the model in the form of an SBML string.

-   That is the SBML will reflect the current state of the model and not the orginal SBML that was loaded into roadRunner.
+   That is the SBML will reflect the current state of the model and not the original SBML that was loaded into RoadRunner.

    :rtype: str